Akakliké: Reception

 Software in Zicht felt it would be more accessible to older children.
-Standaard felt it wasn't particularly original.
-De Morgan felt it was "fantastic" first title for young gamers.
+De Standaard felt it wasn't particularly original.
+De Morgen felt it was "fantastic" first title for young gamers.
 Trouw disliked the game's "ugly" title.
 Le Monde felt the game created a "playful and charming universe ".
 Le orient De Jour decided that the game developed the player's "attention and their curiosity" through its humour and narrative.